MarkusRabe/cadet/README.md

 > cat file.qdimacs | ./cadet

+### Input Formats

+CADET reads files in both QDIMACS and AIGER format.
+Files can be zipped with gzip, but must then end with the file ending gz or gzip.
+Details on the interpretation of AIGER files as 2QBF can be found in doc/user_guide.pdf

 ### Certification

 With the command line option `-c [file]` CADET is able to produce certificates for true 2QBF (false 2QBF are certified internally by default).
 You can either specify a file name to which the certificate should be written (ending in `.aag` or `.aig`) or you can specify `sdtout` to let CADET print the certificate on the terminal.
 These certificates represent the Skolem function that prove the given formula to be true.
 For example, type: